-This paper aims to find out external factor toward long-term economic growth.
-Variable used are remittance, PMTB, import and economic growth obtained from World Development Indicator (WDI) in period of 1988-2018.
-Regression analysis of ARDL Cointegration is utilized in finding out remittance, PMTB and import toward economic growth both for short-term and long-term.
-The result of analysis shows that remittance affects toward long-term economic growth.
-PMTB variable can increase economic growth both for short-term and long-term.
-Import variable can increase economic growth in short-term, but it decreases economic growth in long-term.
-The result shows that external factors need to be paid attention more by government because it can contribute toward national economic growth

-Keywords: Auto Regressive Distributed Lag (ARDL), Economic Growth, Remittance, Indonesia.
+Corresponding author: ABSTRACT E-mail: anazah.siti@gmail.com This paper aims to find the impact of remittance on Indonesia's economic growth.
+Variable used are remittance, PMTB, import, and economic growth obtained from World Development Indicator (WDI) from 1988 to 2018.
+Regression analysis of ARDL Cointegration is utilized in finding out remittance, PMTB, and import toward economic growth both for short-term and long-term.
+The result of the analysis shows that remittance affects long-term economic growth.
+PMTB variable can increase economic growth both for the short-term and long-term.
+Import variables can increase economic growth in the short term, but it decreases economic growth in the long term.
+The result shows that external factors need to be paid attention to more by the government because they can contribute toward national economic growth.
+Keywords: Auto-Regressive Distributed Lag (ARDL), economic growth, remit- tance, Indonesia